cecy84/dsc-phase-1-project-v2-4-master/README.md

 In this bit the focus was more on descriptive analysis rather than building predictive models.
 Here's an outline of the approach taken for analyzing the data: The analysis focused on identifying attributes associated with box office and TMDb success, aligning with the business problem of guiding Microsoft's movie studio in selecting film types.

 Analysis Approach:
-Exploratory Data Analysis (EDA): Utilized statistical and visualization techniques to understand the distribution of variables, identify trends, and uncover patterns in successful movies.
+1. Exploratory Data Analysis (EDA): Utilized statistical and visualization techniques to understand the distribution of variables, identify trends, and uncover patterns in successful movies.

-Correlation and Patterns: Investigated relations among variables to identify relationships that contribute to a movie's success at the box office.
+2. Correlation and Patterns: Investigated relations among variables to identify relationships that contribute to a movie's success .

-The insights derived from the analysis can serve as valuable guidance for Microsoft's movie studio in making informed decisions.
-Implementing strategies aligned with these insights could potentially increase the studio's chances of creating successful movies that resonate with audiences.
-## Correlation Matrix
 ![Correlation Matrix](correlation_matrix.png)

+Here is a breakdown and key Insights from the Correlation Matrix

+For the Domestic and Foreign Gross Correlation the coefficient is 0.75
+Insight: High correlation indicates that movies that perform well domestically also tend to perform well internationally.
+This highlights the importance of producing content with broad appeal.

+For the Total Gross and Domestic Gross the coefficient is 0.90
+Insight: Very strong correlation, showing that domestic performance is a significant component of total gross.
+This suggests focusing on strategies that enhance domestic market performance.

 The heatmap above shows the correlation between various numerical variables in the dataset.
 Notably, domestic gross and total gross have a strong positive correlation, indicating the importance of domestic market performance in overall success.